0bkevin/mustafinho/AMA.md

 ##  What's your tech experience like?

-I have been working for the past 6 months in the NGO where I'm currently a Scholarship holder as an intern.
+I've been working for the past 6 months in the NGO where I'm currently a Scholarship holder as an intern.

-My work was mostly helping improve internal processes in the organization.
+My work has been mostly helping improve internal processes in the organization.
 Previously the organization had a very inefficient way to manage data and time consuming and inneficient processes to make thighs work.

 I actually built some systems that help improve those processes and make the internal work more efficient and automatic.